-As of April`19, Paris appears to be the hub of e-scooter sharing in Europe,followed by Berlin.
+As of Nov`19, Paris and Berlin appear to be the hub of e-scooter sharing in Europe,followed by Stcokholm.
 Lime, Bird and Taxify have already launched in Paris.UK is expected to be the next hotspot for e-scooter sharing development as both Lime and Bird have set their sights on launching operations

 The scooter sharing market size in US and Europe is 15-20X bigger than Asia.
 To know more about Asian market, read our report titled Scooter sharing Market in Asia 2019-2024

-FUNDING RAISED BY BIKE AND SCOOTER SHARING STARTUPS TILL AUG-2019
+FUNDING RAISED BY BIKE AND SCOOTER SHARING STARTUPS TILL NOV-2019